 In this paper, we can also replicate the Backus-Smith empirical findings.
 The dynamics of consumption and the real exchange rate in response to a shock to productivity in the durable sector look very much like those in Benigno and Thoenissen (2007).
-A positive shock lowers the price of the durable export, and because of home bias, that tends to work toward a real CPI depreciation.
-But that effect can be more than offset by the increase in the price of nondurable goods, which are not traded across countries.
+As shown in Figure 3, a positive shock lowers the price of the durable export (the terms of trade deteriorate), and because of home bias, that tends to work toward a real CPI depreciation.
+But that effect can be more than offset by the increase in the relative price of nondurable goods, which are not traded across countries.
 There are two forces working to push up the price of non-traded goods: First, there is the traditional Balassa-Samuelson effect.
 The increase in productivity pushes up the real wage, thus pushing up the relative price of non-tradables.
 In addition, overall consumption in the home country increases from a wealth effect, because higher productivity increases lifetime income for the home country.
 Even if there were no factors mobile between sectors, that would tend to push up the price of the nontradable goods, and help foster a real appreciation.
 We have that aggregate consumption is increasing, and under our calibrations, a real appreciation - these correspond to the data.